apache/beam/.test-infra/dockerized-jenkins/README.md

 without affecting the production instance.
 Using Docker makes the setup very straightforward.

+As of now, this setup allows you to test Job DSL scripts.
+Imported Beam jobs will not succeed due to some tools (like gcloud) and credentials missing.

 ## Jenkins on Docker

 ### Requirements
 If you haven't yet, [install Docker on your machine.](https://docs.docker.com/install/)

 ### Setup using provided scripts